 This being completed, the water is laid on for a certain time, until the soil has become excessively soft and muddy.
 It is then run off, and the land is ploughed by a simple implement, which, being drawn by two buffaloes, stirs up the soil to a depth of eighteen inches.
-This finished, the water is again laid on until the mud becomes so soft that a man will sink knee-deep.
-In this state it is then trodden over by buffaloes, driven backward and forward in large gangs, until the mud is so thoroughly mixed that upon the withdrawal of the water it sinks to a perfect level.
+This finished, the water is again laid on until the mud becomes so soft, that a man will sink knee deep.
+In this state it is then trodden over by buffaloes, driven backwards and forwards in large gangs, until the mud is so thoroughly mixed, that upon the withdrawal of the water it sinks to a perfect level.

 Upon this surface the paddy, having been previously soaked in water, is now sown; and, in the course of a fortnight, it attains a height of about four inches.
-The water is now again laid on, and continued at intervals until within a fortnight of the grain becoming ripe.
+The water is now again laid on, and continued at intervals, until within a fortnight of the grain becoming ripe.
 It is then run off; the ground hardens, the ripe crop is harvested by the sickle, and the grain is trodden out by buffaloes.
-The rice is then separated from the paddy or husk by being pounded in a wooden mortar.
+The rice is then separated from the paddy or husk, by being pounded in a wooden mortar.

-This is a style of cultivation in which the Cingalese particularly excel; nothing can be more beautifully regular than their flights of green terraces from the bottoms of the valleys to the very summits of the hills; and the labor required in their formation must be immense, as they are frequently six feet one above the other.
-The Cingalese are peculiarly a rice-growing nation; give them an abundant supply of water and land on easy terms, and they will not remain idle.
+This is a style of cultivation in which the Cingalese particularly excel: nothing can be more beautifully regular than their flights of green terraces from the bottoms of the valleys to the very summits of the hills; and the labour required in their formation must be immense, as they are frequently six feet one above the other.
+The Cingalese are peculiarly a rice-growing nation; give them an abundant supply of water, and land on easy terms, and they will not remain idle.

-CHAPTER V.
+CHAP.
+V.

-REAL COST OF LAND-WANT OF COMMUNICATION-COFFEE-PLANTING-COMPARISON BETWEEN FRENCH AND ENGLISH SETTLERS-LANDSLIPS - FOREST-CLEARING-MANURING-THE COFFEE BUG-RATS-FATTED STOCK-SUGGESTIONS FOR SHEEP-FARMING-ATTACK OF A LEOPARD-LEOPARDS AND CHETAHS-BOY DEVOURED-TRAPS-MUSK CATS AND THE MONGOOSE-VERMIN OF CEYLON.
+REAL COST OF LAND.-WANT OF COMMUNICATION.-COFFEE-PLANTING.-COMPARISON BETWEEN FRENCH AND ENGLISH SETTLERS.-LANDSLIPS.-FOREST CLEARING.-MANURING.-THE COFFEE BUG.-RATS.-FATTED STOCK.-SUGGESTIONS FOR SHEEP FARMING.-ATTACK OF A LEOPARD.-LEOPARDS AND CHETAHS.-BOY DEVOURED.-TRAPS.-MUSK CATS, AND THE MONGOOSE.-VERMIN OF CEYLON.

-WhAT is the government price of land in Ceylon? and what is the real cost of the land?
+What is the government price of land in Ceylon? and what is the real cost of the land?
 These are two questions which should be considered separately, and with grave attention, by the intending settler or capitalist.

-The upset price of government land is twenty shillings per acre; thus, the inexperienced purchaser is very apt to be led away by the apparently low sum per acre into a purchase of great extent.
+The upset price of government land is 20s. per acre; thus, the inexperienced purchaser is very apt to be led away by the apparently low sum per acre into a purchase of great extent.
 The question of the real cost will then be solved at his expense.
 There are few colonies belonging to Great Britain where the government price of land is so high, compared to the value of the natural productions of the soil.

-The staple commodity of Ceylon being coffee, I will assume that a purchase is concluded with the government for one thousand acres of land, at the upset price of twenty shillings per acre.
+The staple commodity of Ceylon being coffee, I will assume that a purchase is concluded with the government for 1000 acres of land, at the upset price of 20s. per acre.
 What has the purchaser obtained for this sum?
-One thousand acres of dense forest, to which there is no road.
-The one thousand pounds passes into the government chest, and the purchaser is no longer thought of; he is left to shift for himself and to make the most of his bad bargain.
+1000 acres of dense forest, to which there is no road.
+The 1000l. passes into the government chest, and the purchaser is no longer thought of; he is left to shift for himself, and to make the most of his bad bargain.